 When it comes to Alcohol rehabilitation cost in Sydney, Government-funded facilities are generally no-cost whilst private facilities range from $2000 to $10,000 per week.
 Some private facilities can be partially funded by Veteran’s Affairs, your superannuation fund, private health fund and have options for partial funding if you are self-employed.

-For more information on Palladium Private Retreat’s holistic BioPsychoSocial program or fees, please feel free to call and speak to one of our Admissions Team consultants who can answer any questions you may have.
+For more information on Palladium Private Retreat’s holistic BioPsychoSocial program or fees, please feel free to call and speak to one of our Intake Team consultants who can answer any questions you may have.